Libyan Super Cup

 The Libyan Super Cup is a Libyan football championship contested between the winners of the Libyan Premier League and the Alfatih Cup.
 The game is played at the beginning of the following season, and signals the beginning of the domestic year.
 The Super Cup was a two-legged final in 1997 but became one-legged from 1998 onwards.
-Al Ittihad are the most successful club with ten titles in total, including nine consecutive titles from 2002 onwards.
+Al Ittihad are the most successful club with Eleven titles in total, including 10 consecutive titles from 2002 onwards.